Data dredging: Optional stopping

 The figure shows the change in p-values computed from a t-test as the sample size increases, and how early stopping can allow for p-hacking.

-Data is drawn from two identical normal distributions, $N(0, 10)$.
+Data set is drawn from two identical normal distributions, $N(0, 10)$.
 For each sample size $n$, ranging from 5 to $10^4$, a t-test is performed on the first $n$ samples from each distribution, and the resulting p-value is plotted.
 The red dashed line indicates the commonly used significance level of 0.05.
 If the data collection or analysis were to stop at a point where the p-value happened to fall below the significance level, a spurious statistically significant difference could be reported.

 Optional stopping is a practice where one collects data until some stopping criteria is reached.
 While it is a valid procedure, it is easily misused.
 The problem is that p-value of an optionally stopped statistical test is larger than what it seems.
 Intuitively, this is because the p-value is supposed to be the sum of all events at least as rare as what is observed.
-With optional stopping, there are even rarer events that are difficult to account for, i.e. not triggering the optional stopping rule, and collect even more data, before stopping.
+With optional stopping, there are even rarer events that are difficult to account for, i.e., not triggering the optional stopping rule, and collect even more data, before stopping.
 Neglecting these events leads to a p-value that's too low.
 In fact, if the null hypothesis is true, then any significance level can be reached if one is allowed to keep collecting data and stop when the desired p-value (calculated as if one has always been planning to collect exactly this much data) is obtained.
 For a concrete example of testing for a fair coin, see P-value.

 Or, more succinctly, the proper calculation of p-value requires accounting for counterfactuals, that is, what the experimenter could have done in reaction to data that might have been.
 Accounting for what might have been is hard, even for honest researchers.
 One benefit of preregistration is to account for all counterfactuals, allowing the p-value to be calculated correctly.

 The problem of early stopping is not just limited to researcher misconduct.
 There is often pressure to stop early if the cost of collecting data is high.
 Some animal ethics boards even mandate early stopping if the study obtains a significant result midway.